tinyplex/tinybase/site/guides/10_releases.md

 This release introduces the new ui-react-dom module.
 This provides pre-built components for tabular display of your data in a web application.

+These pre-built components are showcased in the UI Components demos.

-These include the ValuesInHtmlTable component, the TableInHtmlTable component, and the powerful, interactive SortedTableInHtmlTable component:
+They include the ValuesInHtmlTable component, the TableInHtmlTable component, and the powerful, interactive SortedTableInHtmlTable component:

 ```jsx